 Reach out to us if you have these common symptoms of a peptic ulcer:

-- Abdominal pain that is dull or burning and comes and goes over a period of several days or weeks
+- Dull or burning abdominal pain that comes and goes for several days or weeks